joshddunn/vim-rails-additions/README.md

 # vim-rails-singularize

 This plugin extends the singularize and pluralize functions in [vim-rails](https://github.com/tpope/vim-rails) since they don't work exactly the same as those as in rails.
-This plugin allows you to setup custom singularizing or pluralizing rules.
+This plugin allows you to setup custom singularizing and pluralizing rules.

 ## Install

-Make sure you install this plugin after [vim-rails](https://github.com/tpope/vim-rails).
+This plugin needs to be installed after [vim-rails](https://github.com/tpope/vim-rails).

-    Plug 'tpope/vim-rails'
-    Plug 'joshddunn/vim-rails-singularize'
+    Plug 'tpope/vim-rails' | Plug 'joshddunn/vim-rails-singularize'

 ## Singularize